reid23/yet-another-pompfen-store/ORDER.md

 - All staff guards will be opaque black for now.
 If you really want something different let me know, but I don't see a ton of demand for this.

 > [!NOTE]
 > **UPDATE** I made a little website to help configure this!
 Go to [reid.xz.ax/yaps](https://reid.xz.ax/yaps) to configure everything and get the price & SKU.
+The mobile UI is not wonderful, but I have neither the time nor desire to fix it.
 > **please still read this file**, since it contains important information and suggestions.

 ### 1. Full Weapon (`W`)